Home-Delivered Meals and Group Site (Congregate) Meals

 June 2020 - National Fresh Fruit and Vegetable Month (More information and recipes)

-October - Fall into Healthy Eating Habits (More information and recipes)
+October 2020 - National Vegetarian Awareness Month (More information and recipes)

-November - National Diabetes Month (More information and recipes)
+November 2020 - National Alzheimer's Disease Awareness Month (More information and recipes)

 Become a volunteer to prepare or deliver meals to seniors.
 Contact your local